-If you answered yes to any of these questions, the Challenges and Prizes Federal Community of Practice is for you!
+If you answered yes to any of these questions, the Challenge and Prize Community of Practice (CoP) is for you!

 Who we are

 Hackathons, grand challenges, data jams, map-a-thons—it’s all crowdsourcing.
 Our community strives to tap into the public braintrust to help government solve complex problems.
-We are a thriving inter-agency community of more than 740 dedicated and passionate civil servants encouraging innovation in government.
+We are a thriving inter-agency community of over 800 dedicated and passionate civil servants encouraging innovation in government.
 Membership and participation are open to federal, tribal, state and local government.

 What we do

-Our go-getter members exchange ideas, review best practices, and provide a sounding board and sanity check on crowdsourcing policies and procedures.
-We are changing the way the government does business, advising our organizational leaders on new ways to acquire innovations—wherever they emerge—at tremendous cost avoidance and in a fraction of the usual procurement time.
+Our members exchange ideas, review best practices, and provide a sounding board on crowdsourcing policies and procedures.
+We are changing the way the government does business, advising our organizational leaders on new ways to source innovations—wherever they emerge—at tremendous cost avoidance and in a fraction of the usual procurement time.

-Our community supports and encourages the use of incentivized competition and challenges to attract and engage the public to help us meet critical government needs for the good of community and country.
+Our community supports and encourages the use of incentivized competition to attract and engage the public to help us meet critical government needs.

-Members of the Challenges and Prizes COP gather about four times a year to share ideas, review best practices, and discuss policies and procedures.
-Membership and participation is open to federal, state, and local government.
-We host a listserv for members to ask questions, announce new challenges and prizes, voting opportunities, challenge results and impact, events, research, resources, and more.
+Members of the Challenge and Prize CoP gather regularly to share ideas, review best practices, and discuss policies and procedures.
+These convenings are designed to thoughtfully serve the needs of our diverse community members.
+A few examples are office hours, spotlight chats, deep dives, and thematic forums.
+We also host a listserv for members to ask questions, announce new challenges and prizes, and more.